 Justice John Paul Stevens Public Interest Fellowship (1Ls Only)

 This fellowship—part of a nationwide program to honor Justice Stevens’ lifelong dedication to improving the justice system—was established in 2011 by the John Paul Stevens Foundation to enable law students to work in public interest summer law positions.
 The fellowship provides a stipend of $2,500 to two law students for 10 weeks of work in an unpaid internship for either a nonprofit organization or a governmental entity.
 Students working as judicial interns are not eligible.
-The 2020 application will open March 2020 and must be submitted via Symplicity by April 13, 2020.
-For more information, please reference the 2019 call for applications.
+Visit the Summer Funding page on CLS Connect for more information.

 Venable, LLP Public Interest Fellowship (1Ls only)

 Due to the generous support of the law firm Venable, LLP and under the leadership of Michael W. Bingley, Director of the Venable Foundation, Columbia Law School offers one (1) funded public interest fellowship for a first-year law student who demonstrates a commitment to public interest, is registered for the Columbia Summer Funding Program, and has secured a placement in one of the communities in which Venable, LLP has an office; New York City, Baltimore, Washington, DC, Tysons Corner, VA, Los Angeles, and San Francisco.
-The Venable, LLP Fellow will be awarded a stipend of $10,000 (before taxes) for work in an otherwise unpaid internship for ten weeks over the course of their summer, which includes the student's CSF earnings.
-Applications must be submitted via CampusGroups.
+Visit the Summer Funding page on CLS Connect for more information.

 Tamer Fund for Social Ventures